textpattern/textpattern.github.io/administration/comments-panel.md

 **Message:** the first words of the message (cropped).

 **Parent:** the title of the article the comment was written to.
-If you click on the provided link, the article will open in the [Write panel](https://docs.textpattern.io/administration/write-panel).
+If you select the provided link, the article will open in the [Write panel](https://docs.textpattern.io/administration/write-panel).

 At the top of the list there is an option 'Show detail'.
 When marked additional columns (and additional info) will be presented: